You’ve learned the basics of

 IEP and get your child’s

 The process of getting an IEP begins with an evaluation for special education.
 It ends with a written plan for

 The more you know about how to get an IEP and how it’s put into place, the more active a role you can take in the process.
-This guide can lead you to the information, advice and insight you need for this step in the journey.
+This guide can lead you to the information, advice, and insight you need for this step in the journey.

 Many parents wonder how to request an IEP from their school.
 You actually don’t need to request an IEP.
 But you do need to ask to have your child evaluated by the school, for free.
 You can also

 comprehensive guide to evaluations.
-In it you’ll find information on the benefits of an evaluation, the evaluation process and timeline, how testing works, and more.
+You’ll find information on the benefits of an evaluation, the evaluation process and timeline, how testing works, and more.

 It’s the first step toward getting the help your child needs to succeed at school.

 Determining IEP Eligibility